AlternateKeyboard/ASERT/README.md

 Unfortunately no, but they are on the home row at least.
 Much improved over Qwerty.

 Any changes to get T under a finger starts you down the rabbithole while breaking bigrams and trigrams.
-Ugh.
 The goal of ASERT is using your old muscle memory and an easy transition.
+But you can see my other file ASETG.

 ### Q: A vowel in the bottom row?